40+ Fitness for Women: Strength Training, Fat Loss Tips & Healthy Aging for Women over 40 in perimenopause & menopause

 Looking for a strength training program that follows the principles shared on the show?
 Join my Monthly Membership >>

-Ready to start lifting?
-Check out my Learn to Lift self-paced online courses >>
+Ready to start strength training?
+Check out my Learn to Lift courses >>

 For weekly tips to your inbox: subscribe to my newsletter>>